dabiko/Ecosystem-Modeling/README.md

 # Ecosystem-Modeling
-Model a typical ecosystem of three entities: Animals, Plants, and Insects.
+Modeling a typical ecosystem of three entities: Animals, Plants, and Insects.
 Utilizing all relevant Object-Oriented Programming (OOP) concepts (Raw PHP).
 # Technical code explanation
 The following lines of code defines an ecosystem with animals, plants,